BenoitWang/Speech_Emotion_Diarization/README.md

 ## Dependencies

 The implementation is based on the popular speech tookit [SpeechBrain](https://github.com/speechbrain/speechbrain).

-Another implementation will be made available soon on SpeechBrain.
+Another implementation of this project can be found [here](https://github.com/speechbrain/speechbrain/tree/develop/recipes/ZaionEmotionDataset) as a SpeechBrain recipe.

 To install the dependencies, do  `pip install -r requirements.txt`